askeko/Arch-Linux-log_04/post-installation.md

 9. Enter `trust MAC_address`.
 10. Enter `connect MAC_address`.
 You might have to delete the device and re-pair/trust and connect for it to be reckognized as a sound device.

-### Notes on Wi-fi
-Maybe have to install dhclient for eduroam to work?
-Not really sure what the problem is.
-Tried to make it connect for several hours, however it suddenly worked some time after installing the dhclient...?
-WEIRD!